faulander/P4S/README.md

 5. Create a new Pull Request

 ## Changes
-- Dropped support for MySQL, Postgres and Nginx - because it's not needed
+- Dropped support for MySQL and Nginx - because it's not needed
 - Changed the way the updates work

 .## Contributors ✨